 Can I come to the airport to see off people or pick them up?

 The passenger terminal area has been enclosed and we want the passengers and employees to have the possibility of keeping the 2m distance and avoid unnecessary contacts.
 Accordingly, we ask all people who have come to see off or pick up the passengers, to say their goodbyes and welcome outside the terminal and not to enter the passenger terminal.
 Only those going on a trip are allowed to enter the passenger terminal.

 Is it mandatory to wear a mask at the airport?

-Wearing a mask in the territory of the airport is not mandatory for the passengers, yet it is recommendable, as it is not possible to follow the 2+2 rule everywhere and in this case, a mask is a good means of protection.
+Wearing a mask inside the passenger terminal is mandatory and we also ask you to follow the 2+2 rule.
 Also, several airlines have announced that wearing a mask on board of their planes is mandatory.
 If necessary, the personal protective equipment can be bought also at the shops in the passenger terminal.